Genetics & Evolution - Complete Interactive Lesson

 |---|---|---|

-| Allopatric | Geographic isolation | River divides population |
+| Allopatric | Geographic isolation | A river divides a population |

-| Sympatric | Reproductive isolation (same location) | Polyploidy in plants |
+| Sympatric | Reproductive isolation in the same location | Polyploidy in plants |

 Reproductive Barriers

-- Temporal isolation (different mating seasons)
+- Temporal isolation (different mating seasons or times of day)

-- Behavioral isolation (different courtship rituals)
+- Behavioral isolation (different courtship rituals or signals)

-- Habitat isolation (different microhabitats)
+- Habitat isolation (different microhabitats within the same region)

-- Mechanical isolation (incompatible anatomy)
+- Mechanical isolation (incompatible reproductive anatomy)

-- Gametic isolation (gametes can't fuse)
+- Gametic isolation (sperm and egg cannot fuse)

-- Hybrid inviability (embryo doesn't survive)
+- Hybrid inviability (the embryo dies)

-- Hybrid sterility (mule = horse donkey)
+- Hybrid sterility (the mule = horse donkey is sterile)

 Part 7: Review & MCAT Practice